LuckyServ/SteamServerQueries/README.md

 ## a

-Bash script that filters for active / available servers.
+Bash script that filters for active servers.
 First argument filters by server name.

 Example usage: ``` ./a ny ```